Sergey-KoRJiK/GldSrcBSPditor/README.md

 # This program created for Edit Lightmaps of GldSrc BSP.
 Support import and export Lightmap textures on Face to Bitmap for each Styles on Face.
+Support delete and create Lightmap styles on Face.
+(Full delete lightmap or few selected styles.
+Create only style 0).

 ### For download compiled standalone tool, click [here](https://github.com/Sergey-KoRJiK/GldSrcBSPditor/raw/master/GoldSrcViewer.exe)